Chase78712002/alvinchlin_tech_blog/README.md

   - [x] Fix white gap when scroll to the bottom of the page in mobile view
 - [x] Center Post index content
 - [x] Polish paragraph width, markdown css, and line heights.
-- [] Change sidebar open/close swiping behavior to improve UX.
+- [x] Change sidebar open/close swiping behavior to improve UX.
+- [] Improve post's "back to posts" and "edit post" buttons